culturesofknowledge/emplaces/design/display.md

 In contrast, a ‘historical’ place is no longer extant (hence historical) entity with a defined temporal validity (e.g. the Habsburg Monarchy, 1526-1804).
 EM Places will not attempt to capture spatial data on historical regions (i.e. polygons).
 Instead, we will either provide a single representative lat/long location (e.g. Vienna) or external link, where available to external resources/projects with the necessary expertise and data (e.g. to [FNZGIS][3] for Central/Eastern Europe).

-Let us take, for example, the town of Opole in Poland.
+Let's take, for example, the town of Opole in Poland.
 This is a currently extant place, and would be listed with alternative name and location data from our reference gazetteers (at present, GeoNames and Getty TGN).
 Amongst its alternative names (toponyms) will be a historical name, Oppeln.
 EM Places will merely record the name as an attribute of the main entry on Opole, since the alternative name data will have come from a reference gazetteer (GeoNames) which does not provide further historical context for alternative names.

 Optionally, the record for a current place can also include additional historical information and contexts, such as data on historical calendar use, further attestations of toponyms, or various kinds of hierarchies associated with it (e.g. ecclesiastical, offering data on parishes, dioceses etc.).
 These additional contexts can be shared with EM Places by individual researchers and projects.
 When this additional data is itself a place (e.g. the Bohemian Crown, 1490-1742) then this place is recorded in EM Places as separate, historical place entity, linked to the current places with which it is associated.